 College students, majoring in Child Life, Child Development, Early Childhood or Elementary Education or those currently working in or retired from these fields are encouraged to apply.
 However, anyone interested in playing or providing arts and crafts to children or interacting with anxious parents are welcome to apply.
 Please note that our Pediatric programs are very popular and open positions may not always be available.

 Pedi Pals: Both teen (at least 15 years old) and adults are welcome to apply to this program which involves comforting and playing with sick children aged infancy through school age in our inpatient setting.
 We recruit for these volunteers several times a year.
-Interested applicants can call for interviews for these positions during the following time periods:
+We will be interviewing for this program during the following time periods:

 Pediatric ER: Our Pediatric ER takes qualified college students and other adults (18 years and older and not in high school) who have the ability and sensitivity to work in an Emergency Room.
 Selected volunteers must have background experience working with or caring for children and able to handle the stressful environment of an emergency room setting.

 Outpatient Pediatric Specialty Center on Wason Avenue: Children who receive care for diabetes, seizure disorders, gastrointestinal diseases, and numerous other specialties are treated in this facility.
 Volunteers provide play opportunities and diversion to children as they and their parents wait for admission to treatment rooms.
 You may also provide one-on-one play for children who need to stay for longer treatments.
 The goal is to create a peaceful, welcoming environment and a “fond farewell” when the child and family leave the clinic.
-Teens may be considered for this placement.
+College students and adults are needed for this area.
+Applicants for this area will be asked to complete a written questionnaire submitted to the supervising Child Life Specialist for review.

 Baby Buddies: Applicants ages 18 years (and out of high school) and older may apply to volunteer in our newborn nurseries.
-This program is not accepting volunteers at this time – we hope to recruit for this area in the future.
-Please check this webpage for future updates.
+Openings are very limited.Those who might want to volunteer in this area should have other areas in mind as a second choice.

 Cuddlers: Applicants ages 18 years and older (and out of high school) may apply to volunteer in our Neonatal Intensive Care and Continuing Care Units.
 Volunteers rock, feed and comfort babies who have had a challenging time after their birth.
 Volunteers must show sensitivity and understanding of the special care needed for these infants.
 Recruitment for these volunteers is usually no more than once a year.
-Recruitment is complete for this year.
-We will not be recruiting for this area before 2015.
+Recruitment is complete for 2014.
+Please contact us in April 2015 to see if we are recruiting for this program at that time.

 Information Desk and Escort Volunteers